CharlesHolbrow/elis-fluid-music-test/README.md

 cybr -f
 ```

-Then execute `run.js` from this repo
+Leave the `cybr` server running, and execute `run.js` from this repo in a new terminal tab:

 ```sh
 git clone git@github.com:CharlesHolbrow/elis-fluid-music-test